 In thermoforming, it is vital that the correct temperature is maintained across the entire plastic sheet.
 Even minor variations in temperature could ruin the outcome of the process.

 The plastic has to harden before it can be released.
-High-speed fans are used to shorten the time this takes.
+High-speed fans are used to reduce the time this takes.
 Some machines also spray chilled water onto the plastic.
 This reduces the cooling time even further.

 Fundamentally, all vacuum forming machines operate on the same basis.
 In practical terms, however, there are wide variations between the capabilities of different vacuum forming machines.
 In broad terms, current vacuum forming machines can be divided into four main types.
 These are:

 The capabilities of the machines go up with size and price.
 For example, DIY machines might use ceramic heaters.
 These have a relatively slow response time.
-Industrial machines, by contrast, are much more likely to use quartz heaters.
+Industrial vacuum forming machines, by contrast, are much more likely to use quartz heaters.

 Likewise, DIY machines may have a limited number of heating zones compared to industrial machines.
 This can make a huge difference to the consistency of the temperature, especially when working with large batches.
 Of course, DIY machines are not really intended for making large batches.

 Similarly, DIY machines are unlikely to be able to use complex tools such as plugs.
-Plug tools essentially add “push” to the “pull” of the vacuum.
-The aim is to ensure that the mould is filled with enough plastic for the job.

 Firstly this ensures that the plastic goes where it is supposed to go, for example into all corners.